 You can configure your Salesforce submit connector to establish these linked records, so that when a respondent submits a form, the records will be automatically linked in your Salesforce account.

 Please follow the steps below to begin linking different records.
-You can also watch the video tutorial below for a detailed walkthrough on this process.

 Linking Records in the Salesforce Connector